Initial MBS support in the 5GC

 smf-mb-smf.5g-mag.org:80/nmbsmf-mbssession/v1/mbs-sessions

-In order for the MB-UPF to receive the traffic being sent to this multicast group (SSM) and then forward it to the LLSSM, we need to execute the following command to configure the MB-UPF:
+In order for the MB-UPF to receive the traffic being sent to this multicast group (SSM) and then forward it to the LLSSM, we need to connect to the MB-UPF container

 # Execute this command inside the MB-UPF container